Irvine Glennie

-Admiral Sir Irvine Gordon Glennie KCB (22 July 1892 – 8 September 1980) was a Royal Navy officer who served as Commander-in-Chief, America and West Indies Station.
+Admiral Sir Irvine Gordon Glennie (22 July 1892 – 8 September 1980) was a Royal Navy officer who served as Commander-in-Chief, America and West Indies Station.

 Naval career

 Educated as an officer cadet at the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth, Glennie joined the Royal Navy in 1905 and served in the First World War in the Home Fleet and in the Grand Fleet.
 He joined the Staff at the Royal Naval College, Dartmouth in 1922 and then commanded Destroyers from 1925.
 He was appointed Flag Captain commanding and Chief of Staff to the Rear-Admiral Commanding the New Zealand Station in 1936 before becoming Commodore Commanding New Zealand Squadron in 1938.